ReQuizle/requizle-wiki/guide.md

 ---

-## Dark Mode
+## Appearance

-ReQuizle includes a **built-in dark mode** for comfortable studying in any lighting condition.
+ReQuizle includes appearance settings for comfortable studying in any lighting condition.

 - Toggle the theme under **Settings → Appearance**.
+- Turn the animated background on or off from the same section.
-- Your preference is saved automatically.
+- Your preferences are saved automatically.

 ---